- Some activites are included with the Standard Tour.

 Playground, Picnic Areas & Snack Bar

-- Three lighted pavilions with electrical outlets for shelter from the rain or sun.
-Each can hold over 20-30 people.
+- Three lighted pavilions can hold over 20-30 people each.

 - Two outdoor grills and a large fire-pit are located in the lower parking lot playground area.

-- Many picnic tables, some with umbrellas are located throughout the park.
+- Many picnic tables are located throughout the park.

 - Basic lunch food is available right at the caves, including sandwiches, hot dogs, hamburgers, nachos and other snack type food.